xdvproject/ripple-lib/docs/index.md

 Returns formatted bids and asks, which make up an orderbook.

-This is a static method on the `RippleAPI` class.
+This is a static method on the `DivvyAPI` class.

 ### Parameters